 \subsection{The size of the rumor and the duration of the process according to $k=k(n)$}

-In order to analyze the behavior of the quantities of interest, we perform a series of simulations in which the number of nodes has been varied between 500 and 32,000.
-The results of these simulations, which have been repeated 1000 times, are presented in Figure \ref{fig:Var_Nodos}.
+To analyze the behavior of the quantities of interest, we performed a series of simulations in which the number of nodes varied between 500 and 32,000.
+The results of these simulations, which were repeated 1000 times, are shown in Figure \ref{fig:Var_Nodos}.

 Furthermore, as illustrated in Figure \ref{fig:Var_Nodos}, the average final proportion of ignorants tends to approach the limiting value for complete graphs, which is $0.203187$, as the value of $k$ increases for each $n$.
 To substantiate the aforementioned assertion, Table \ref{tab:PropIgn} presents the average proportion derived from the simulation of $1000$ repetitions and varying values of $k$ for each $n$.
 Thus, it can be concluded that in most cases, the error is accurate to three digits and within a tolerance of $10^{-3}$.
-In order to improve this accuracy for a fixed $n$, it is necessary to increase $k$.
-However, it should be noted that the behavior is asymptotic for the complete graph, which means that while increasing $k$ improves the accuracy, this also causes the computational time to increase exponentially.
-Therefore, the current accuracy is sufficient.
+To improve this accuracy for a fixed $n$, it is necessary to increase $k$.
+However, it should be noted that the behavior is asymptotic for the complete graph, which means that while increasing $k$ improves the accuracy, it also causes the computational time to increase exponentially.
+Therefore, the current accuracy was sufficient.